JustSift/ReSift/docs/main-concepts/whats-a-fetch.md

 export default Person;
 ```

+In the example above, this component is fetching and re-fetching the person based on the `personId`.

+This occurs because of the effect (via `useEffect`) that watches the dependencies array (the second argument of `useEffect`) and calls the callback (the first argument) when any value in the dependencies array changes.
+[See the official React docs for usage of the Effect Hook for more info.](https://reactjs.org/docs/hooks-effect.html)

+In this case, the value `personFetch` will change when the `personId` changes.
+If `personId` changes, then `personFetch` will change, and that will tell the effect to re-run and send off another request.

-> In the example, we make the request and dispatch it separately to explain what's going on, however, it's recommended to make the request and dispatch it in the same line:
+> **Small note:** In the example above, we made the request and dispatched it on different lines to explain what's going on, however, it's recommended to make the request and dispatch it in the same line for brevity:
 >
 > ```js
 > useEffect(() => {